The robots meta tag and X-Robots-Tag made clear

 Another common mistake when using robots meta tags and X-Robots-Tags is including them in the robots.txt file.
 This applies specifically to the nofollow and noindex directives.

-Not removing noindex in time
+Not removing the noindex in time

 When working with staging pages, it’s common practice to include a noindex robots directive to prevent search engines from indexing and displaying these pages in search results.
 While this approach is acceptable, it’s crucial to remember to remove this directive once the page is live.